 - This is not just doorways but use windows throughout the house to draw outside garden foliage into the room.

 - Where there is time to build one, an easily accessed deck is an addition that will add value, both perceived and actual

-If you can address all or at least some of these, it will help you beat the competition, in your price range, in your area.
+If you can predict what buyers are looking for in a property and address all or at least some of these, it will certainly help you beat the competition, in your price range, in your area.

-We are independent real estate advisors - Get in touch now.
+We are independent real estate advisors - Get in touch now - a genuine free service.

 Updated February 12, 2022 by Trish Willis | Member of Property Institute of NZ (IPAC)